fmalee/symfony-docs-cn/components/polyfill_intl_normalizer.rst

     single: Normalizer
     single: Components; Polyfill

-Symfony Polyfill / Intl Normalizer 组件
+The Symfony Polyfill / Intl Normalizer Component
 ================================================

     This component provides a fallback implementation for the ``Normalizer`` class to users who run PHP versions without the ``intl`` extension.

-安装
+Installation
 ------------

 .. code-block:: terminal